SRI-VICKY/SRI-VICKY/README.md

 - Hey y'all...I’m @SRI-VICKY
-- 👀 I’m interested in ML and Software development
+- 👀 Tech Enthusiast and interested in ML
-- Learning python modules and DSA
+- Learning python modules and ML models

 <!---
 SRI-VICKY/SRI-VICKY is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.